yanniboi/simplytest/scripts/README.txt

 Use build.sh to build a site with the script running in foreground (eg. for testing) with the following parameters
-$ ./build [id] [host] [git url] [type] [version (tags/heads)]
-        [timeout (in minutes)] [project (shortname)]
+$ ./build [path to configuration file]
+Same parameter applies for the spawn script, though it executes the buildscript as a seperate/background process.

+A configuration file must consist of at least the following variables:
-[id]      The identification for this submission 1-16 (A-Za-Z0-9) characters.
+S_ID=       The identification for this submission 1-16 (A-Za-Z0-9) characters.
             Will be used for the vhost, unix user and mysql user, database and password.
 Also logfiles will be saved as ./log/[id].log.
-[host]    Hostname to use for this submission, eg.: s1.simplytest.me.
+S_HOST=     Hostname to use for this submission, eg.: s1.simplytest.me.
 The
             resulting vhost will be [id].s1.simplytest.me.
-[git url] The projects git url to clone from, eg.:
+S_GITURL=   The projects git url to clone from, eg.:
             git://git.drupal.org/project/drupal.git.
-[type]    The project type ('Drupal core', 'Module', 'Theme', 'Distribution').
+S_TYPE=     The project type ('Drupal core', 'Module', 'Theme', 'Distribution').
-[version] The branch or tag to checkout with git.
+S_VERSION=  The branch or tag to checkout with git.
-[timeout] Count of minutes until the destroying script is executed.
+S_TIMEOUT=  Count of minutes until the destroying script is executed.
-[project] The projects shortname as known from drupal.org.
+S_PROJECT=  The projects shortname as known from drupal.org.

-Same parameters apply for the spawn script, though it executes the buildscript as a seperate/background process.

 A build environment will automatically be destroyed after [timeout] minutes (using ´at´ jobs) but this can also be done manually by executing